HarmanSMann/HarmanSMann/README.md

 # 👀 I’m interested in:
 - Making things
-- Developing for Android or the Web
-- Seeing things go from start to finish

 # 🌱 I’m currently learning:
-- Azure
-- Kotlin
-- C#
-- Looking into Free Code Camp Stuff for some basic learning of Front-end, Back-end, Data, new newly added C#

 # 💞️ I’m looking to collaborate on
-- Android Development
-- Web Development
-- Game Development
-- (Really a Scatter Brain)
----

 ## :hammer_and_wrench: Languages and Tools: